The Inward Investment and International Taxation Review: Netherlands

 Dutch tax law provides for an anti-abuse provision that specifically targets situations that can be described as 'base erosion'.
 The common feature of such structures is that (group) equity is converted into debt using transactions that have a somewhat artificial character (and are not based on valid business reasons).
 Interest on and fluctuations in the value in respect of loans that are legally or de facto, directly or indirectly, owed to related entities, are not deductible to the extent these loans relate legally or de facto effectively, directly or indirectly, to one of the following transactions: (1) distributions of profit or repayments of capital by the taxpayer (or an affiliated entity or individual) to a affiliated entity; (2) capital contributions by the taxpayer (or an affiliated entity or individual) in a affiliated entity; or (3) acquisitions or increases by the taxpayer (or an affiliated entity or individual) of an interest in an entity that becomes an affiliated entity as a result of the acquisition or increase.

-Under the earnings stripping rule that the Netherlands had to implement pursuant to the EU Anti-Tax Avoidance Directive (ATAD), net interest expenses is fully deductible up to the higher of 30 per cent of the earnings before interest, taxes, depreciation and amortisation (EBITDA) and €1 million.
+Under the earnings stripping rule that the Netherlands had to implement pursuant to the EU Anti-Tax Avoidance Directive (ATAD), net interest expenses is fully deductible up to the higher of 30 per cent (likely to be 20 per cent in 2022) of the earnings before interest, taxes, depreciation and amortisation and €1 million.
 Any interest that was non-deductible owing to the application of the earnings stripping rule can be carried forward indefinitely.

 iii Restrictions on payments